michal-h21/lettersmith/README.md

 Status
 ------

-* Clean previous build dir before writing new one.
+* Package as Luarock @todo
 * Windows hasn't been tested.
 Should be an easy fix.
-LFS supports Win, but we might need to do some filepath conversion.
+LFS supports Win, but we might need to do some filepath conversion. @todo
   - Will also need to deal with opening files in "text mode" vs binary.
 * <strike>Need to fix writing to nested directories</strike> @done
+* <strike>Clean previous build dir before writing new one </strike> @done

 Plugins